Compare Trade School

 Is esthetician a good career choice?

-Esthetics offers excellent opportunities for those passionate about skincare, with 17% job growth - one of the fastest in the beauty industry.
-The median salary is $41,970, though top earners in medical spas and self-employment can earn $60,000-$80,000+.
+Esthetics offers excellent opportunities for those passionate about skincare, with strong job growth - one of the fastest in the beauty industry.
+See the salary data above for current BLS figures.
+Top earners in medical spas and self-employment can earn significantly more.
 Success depends on building clientele and potentially specializing.

 Do estheticians need a license?